Ratios & Statistics / Valuation

 Price / TanBVPS

-These ratios combine data from from line item filings and factors that use prices (click here for the line-item reference).
-Which price is used in the calculation depends on the period.
+These ratios combine line-item filing data with stock prices.
+The price used in the calculation depends on the period of the financials.
 The latest close price is used for ratios that involve the latest financials, like the most recent quarter or the latest trailing twelve fiscal months (TTM).
-For ratios that involve older financials, like the quarter one year ago, or the TTM one year ago, the price used for the calculation is the average price during the following quarter.
+For ratios that involve older financials, like the quarter one quarter ago, or the TTM one year ago, the price used for the calculation is the closing price from the first trading day following the period statement's announcement date.

 Quarterly values from Income & Cashflow statements are annualized to make the resulting factor more readily comparable with 12-month factors.
 The annualization is done by multiplying the quarterly figures by approximately 4 (depends on the actual number of days in the period).